udesly-adapter/university/docs/shopify/03 - Forms/05 - cart.md

 title: "Cart"
 ---

-Newsletter forms can be used to create a customer with just an Email, used
+Cart form can be craeted

+> This form can be added only in the Cart page (The page that you create in Webflow with the slug **cart**).

 > To declare a contact form, set as **Form Name** the value **Contact**.
 The form must contain only one input **type email** and the **submit button**!